 American psychologist Marsha Linehan developed dialectical behaviour therapy (DBT) for use with chronically suicidal patients as she found that the standard cognitive behavioural treatment that she was using did not go far enough to help with this population of people.
 As I work in a private (solo) practice setting, I offer a modified DBT approach (in traditional DBT treatment, for example, concurrent skills-training groups are also a mandatory part of the therapy).
 Depending on your personality and goals for therapy, I also draw on other therapeutic approaches including cognitive behavioural therapy, solution focused therapy, mindfulness training and humanistic therapies.
 I always work within a strengths-based perspective.

 While some of my clients with borderline personality disorder are also under the care of a private psychiatrist, I am unfortunately not able to work with clients who are currently under the care of a community mental health team, as my involvement could inadvertently complicate or interfere with the treatment you are receiving.
 Additionally, if you are actively suicidal and/or are in need of frequent emergency services to ensure your safety, my private practice is not an appropriate resource as it does not afford enough support to assist in managing such symptoms effectively.
 Please contact 9-1-1, 1-800-SUICIDE, or, if you are a Vancouver resident, the AAC at Vancouver Hospital.
-If you struggle with such symptoms chronically, I recommend a traditional DBT treatment program which also includes weekly group therapy and 24-7 access to a therapist, services not available in my private practice.
+If you struggle with such symptoms chronically, I recommend a traditional, intensive DBT treatment program which also includes weekly group therapy and 24-7 access to a therapist, services not available in my private practice.

 A Message to Family Members